squirrel-prover/squirrel-prover/documentation/sphinx/source/declarations.rst

    system_id ::= @identifier
    system_decl ::= system {? [@system_id]} @process

-As processes are defined over bi-terms, we in fact declare here a :gdef:`bi-system`, refering to the left and right protocols made up when projecting on the left or the righ the bi-terms.
-If no system identifier is specified, the :n:`default` name is used.
+The system name :n:`@system_id` defaults to :n:`default` when no system identifier is specified.

+As processes uses bi-terms, a process declaration defines a :gdef:`bi-system` comprising a left and right :gdef:`single system`, where the left (resp. right) single system is described by the protocol obtained by taking the left (resp. right) components of all bi-terms appearing in the process.

 .. example:: System declarations